LiLabAtVT/I2GDS2025/Group6/DanielTesting.md

 **Adapter Parameters** \
 You can customize how stringent you want your trimming of adapters to be.
 The code uses the default parameters \
-- ILLUMINACLIP:"<fastaWithAdaptersEtc>":"<seed mismatches>":<palindrome clip threshold>:<simple clip threshold>
+- ILLUMINACLIP:fastaWithAdaptersEtc:seed mismatches:palindrome clip threshold:simple clip threshold
 	- fastaWithAdaptersEtc: specifies the path to a fasta file containing all the adapters, PCR sequences etc. The naming of 	the various sequences within this file determines how they are used.
-See below.
 	- seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed
 	- palindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE 			palindrome read alignment.
 	- simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.